-The main cleaning head also has LED headlights that will help track dust under furniture.
+The primary cleaning head also has LED headlights that will help track dust under furniture.
 No other vacuum in this list has this feature, yes even the Dyson.

-It can also swivel which makes moving around furniture easy.
+It can also swivel which makes moving around furniture easily.

 Some potential issues

 One potential issue with this Shark is the small dirt bin.
-If you’re cleaning a large space, frequent trips to the bin will be necessary.
-And since this is a bagless, you will be exposed to dirt.
+If you’re cleaning an ample space, frequent trips to the bin will be necessary.
+And since this is bagless, you will be exposed to dirt.
 But it does come with HEPA filtration which helps keep dirt inside the bin.

-Bottom line: The Shark NR96 is a great option if you’re looking for a lightweight canister vacuum that can clean both carpet and bare floor.
+Bottom line: The Shark NR96 is an excellent option if you’re looking for a lightweight canister vacuum that can clean both carpet and bare floor.
 It has separate tools for such.
-This variant will cost more than the Eureka but it’s much more refined and has more tools.
+This variant will cost more than the Eureka, but it’s much more refined and has more tools.

 Bagless Option: Dyson MultiFloor Bagless

 The Dyson MultiFloor Bagless would have been ranked higher if it had a motorized brush.
-Unfortunately it does not and the $300 price point makes this the second most expensive in this list behind the Miele.
-But it does have great points like the dirt bin that can hold around 1 liters of dry dirt and perhaps the best maneuverability thanks to the ball technology.
+Unfortunately, it does not, and the $300 price point makes this the second most expensive in this list behind the Miele.
+But it does have great features like the dirt bin that can hold around 1 liter of dry dirt and perhaps the best maneuverability thanks to the ball technology.

 - Ball technology does not easily tip over when you pull the hose